Zaederx/PatientHealthApp-v1.1/README.md

 ## Setup

 ### Now
-Once downloaded no further setup is required.
+Once downloaded no further setup is required. (though you should wasit for a moment after running before interacting with the application - to make sure server has run all it's processes.)

 ### Originally
 Originalled, in order to run the project, you needed to configure it (in the application.properties) to work with a MySQL database instance, which could be either a local instance or remote instance using ssh tunnelling.